 What to order: sour lamb dumplings; hand-ripped spicy lamb and cumin noodles

-My friend Emily aka @foodloversdiary introduced me to Deluxe Green Bo on a dumpling tour when I had just moved to New York last October, and since then I have continued to bring every friend and family member who has visited me.
+My friend Emily aka @foodloversdiary introduced me to Deluxe Green Bo when she played tour guide around Chinatown when I had just moved to New York in October of 2020.
+Since then I have continued to bring every friend and family member who has visited me.
 It’s a seated restaurant with both outdoor and indoor seating but cash only.

 What to order: hot & spicy wontons with peanut sauce and chili oil, fried buns with pork & scallion pancakes

-Spicy Village is a small space so it’s currently still takeout only, even with relaxed COVID guidelines.
+Spicy Village is a small space so it’s great option for takeout.
 Sara D. Roosevelt park is located just across the street with plenty of benches if you want to post up and eat outside rather than taking the Henan fare home.
 They’re most well known for their pancakes – thin crispy dough filled with shredded seasoned beef or pork.
 I personally prefer the beef but it’s worth trying both since they’re only $4.35 (another cash only spot).
 They’re also famous for their spicy big tray chicken, or da pan ji with hand pulled noodles, bone-in chunks of chicken stewed in a spicy chili oil sauce filled with chilies, whole cumin seeds and Sichuan peppercorns.

 What to order: pancake with beef; big tray chicken with hand pulled noodles